Table of Contents

 4 D 9.3 miles

-The following code shows how to extract the string before the space in each string in the distance column of the data frame:
+The following code shows how to apply this method to extract the string before the space in each entry of the distance column of the data frame:

 Notice that the new column called distance_amount contains the string before the space in the strings in the distance column of the data frame.